Quick Overview

 • Understand and apply state-of-the-art methods in text mining;

-The course starts with reviewing basic concepts of text mining and implementing advanced concepts in natural language processing.
-At the end of the week, participants will master advanced skills of text mining with Python.
+The course begins with a review of the basic concepts of text mining, before moving on to implement advanced concepts in natural language processing.
+By the end of the week, participants will have mastered the advanced skills required for text mining and NLP using Python.

 Requirements

-Participants should have a basic knowledge of data science and programming and a motivation of scripting and programming in Python.
+Participants should have a basic knowledge of data science and programming, as well as an interest in scripting and programming in Python.

 Prerequisites